opoupeney/dfd/source/devguide/web-gcs/webgc-prop-style-iconifopened.rst

 Icon if Opened
 ==============

-Name of icon to be displayed when tree menu is opened, for example 'fa-minus, indicating that the user can collapse the treeview.
+Name of icon to be displayed when Tree is opened/expanded, for example 'fa-minus', and children are visible.

         .. image:: ../../images/gcs/web/wgc-treeview-opened-icon.png